MechShahid/pcie-ai-accelerator-thermal-design/references.md

 6. Vendor technical data sheets for single-phase immersion fluids, such as FUCHS and Shell immersion-cooling fluids.
    Used only to justify the statement that dielectric-fluid properties are product-dependent.
 The current model does not use one exact commercial coolant product.

+---

+## Reference Caveat

+The correlations used in this project are standard screening-level heat-transfer correlations.
+They are appropriate for first-pass engineering estimates, but they do not replace detailed CFD, product-specific coolant data, pressure-drop modelling, or experimental validation.